Table of Contents

 The cranial nerve ganglia comprise of subtypes i.e. the sensory ganglia and the parasympathetic ganglia.
 The sensory ganglia subtype of these cranial nerves is also known as cranial nerve ganglia.
 They refer directly to the DRG of the spinal nerves.
 There are also some parasympathetic cranial nerve ganglia.
 In the upper sympathetic trunk, the sympathetic ganglia reside.
 They connect to the head and neck and do not relate to the cranial nerves.

 Cranial nerves help in providing motor and sensory input primarily to the head and neck structures.
 This sensory input contains “general” sensations such as touch and temperature, as well as the “special” sensations such as smell, vision, taste, hearing, and balance.
 The vagus nerve is responsible for providing sensory and autonomic input to the structures in the neck and the majority of the chest and abdominal organs.

 The clustered neuronal cell bodies along with their dendrites constitute the autonomic ganglia.
 They can be described as junctions between the autonomic nerves of the CNS and the autonomic nerves that innervate their targeted peripheral organs.
-In other words, the clusters of neuronal cell bodies that transmit peripheral sensory signals to the CNS integration centers are termed as the autonomic ganglia.
+In other words, the clusters of neuronal cell bodies that transmit peripheral sensory signals to the CNS integration centers are termed the autonomic ganglia.